artbrock/holochain_docs/intern-remote-dev-space-@dayzee.md

 # What happens now?
 you have completed Step 1 of this document: https://github.com/metacurrency/holochain/wiki/Holochain-App-Development-Introduction

-# For the development of source code files, you can log into your user using sftp
+# To develop your Holochain App files
+The above docunment
 1. install `filezilla` https://filezilla-project.org/
 2. add the server using these instructions
     * https://wiki.filezilla-project.org/FileZilla_Client_Tutorial_(en)